Contents

 Here’s something that can happen quite quickly to an inexperienced startup.
 You have an innovative idea for a certain product or service and are successful with it.
 Then the imitators come along and shamelessly use your name as their own vehicle for success.
 For example, you find offers on platforms like Amazon or eBay carrying your own successful name.

 Once the company name has been protected as a trademark, these offers can be deleted relatively easily by presenting the trademark certificate with the protected company name to the platform operators.
-Some online trading platforms even have their own trademark monitoring tool, such as the Amazon trademark registration or eBay’s VeRI reporting tool.
+Some online trading platforms even have their own trademark monitoring tools, such as Amazon trademark registration or eBay’s VeRI reporting tool.

 Being unique gives you a competitive edge